jodevsa/node-bitview/README.md

 Node BitView
 ===============================

-NodeJS Buffer interface provides ways to manipulate bytes, but what if we needed to manipulate bits?
+NodeJS Buffer interface provides a way to manipulate bytes, but what if we needed to manipulate bits?

 This library was created to address the gap of a built-in bit interface.